Leadership in Testing – Key Responsibilities

-The importance of testers and testing teams has been established time and again.
-An application or product success is largely attributed to efficient and effective testing techniques which forms the basis for valid bug exposure.
-Goes without saying that great bugs are found based on the testers’ skills and knowledge, a keen eye and the dedication of the test teams.
+The importance of testers and the testing teams has been established again.
+An application or product’s success is largely attributed to efficient and effective testing techniques which form the basis for valid bug exposure.

 A test team can comprise of individuals having varying skill levels, experience levels, expertise levels, different attitudes and different expectations/interests levels.
-All these different resources’ attributes need to be tapped rightly, also keeping in mind to fill in any skill gap if needed, in order to maximize quality.
-They need to work cohesively together, follow the test processes and deliver the committed piece of work within schedule.
-This obviously necessitates the need for test management most often performed by an individual with the role of being a test lead.
+The attributes of all these different resources’ need to be tapped rightly, in order to maximize quality.
+They need to work cohesively together, follow the test processes and deliver the committed piece of work within the scheduled time.
+This obviously necessitates the need for test management, which is most often performed by an individual with the role of being a test lead.

 As testers, the work that we’re finally boiled down to do is a direct result of leadership decisions.
 These decisions are an outcome of trying to implement effective QA processes in addition to good test team management.

-The article itself is divided in two parts tutorial:
+The article itself is divided into a tutorial of two parts:

-- The first part would help bringing out the commonly performed duties by a test lead and what are the factors to consider while managing a test team.
+- The first part would help in bringing out the commonly performed duties by a test lead and what other factors are to be considered while managing a test team.

-- The second tutorial would highlight some key skills needed to be a good leader and some ways on how to keep a test team happy.
+- The second part would highlight some key skills required to be a good leader and few other skills about how to keep a test team happy.

-These two tutorials would not only help Test leads in terms of how and what to modify to get optimal results, but also experienced testers who aspire to move into leadership roles.
+These two tutorials would not only help the Test leads in terms of how and what to modify in order to get optimal results, but also guide the experienced testers who aspire to move into new leadership roles.

 Test lead/leadership skills and responsibilities

-By definition, the basic responsibility of the test lead is to efficiently lead a team of testers to meet the product goals and hence the organization goals that are derived, are achieved.
+By definition, the basic responsibility of any test lead is to effectively lead a team of testers to meet the product goals and thereby achieving the organization goals that are derived.
 Off course, however straightforward the definition of the role is, it inherently translates into a whole series of responsibilities for the individual.
-Let’s take a look at the commonly carved out responsibilities for a test leader.
+Let’s take a look at the commonly carved out responsibilities of a test leader.

 Recommended read => How to build a successful QA team?